awslabs/aws-athena-query-federation/athena-dynamodb/README.md

 3. **sourceTable** - Optional table property/parameter that defines the source table name in DynamoDB.
 Use this if Glue table naming rules prevent you from creating a Glue table with the same name as your DynamoDB table (e.g. capital letters are not permitted in Glue table names but are permitted in DynamoDB table names).
 4. **columnMapping** - Optional table property/parameter that define column name mappings.
 Use this if Glue column naming rules prevent you from creating a Glue table with the same column names as your DynamoDB table (e.g. capital letters are not permitted in Glue column names but are permitted in DynamoDB column names).
-This is expected be be in the format `col1=Col1,col2=Col2`.
+This is expected to be in the format `col1=Col1,col2=Col2`.
+5. **datetimeFormatMapping** - Optional table property/parameter that defines the date/datetime format to be used to parse the raw DynamoDB string in a particular column that is of Glue type `date` or `timestamp`.
+If not provided, the format will inferred using [various ISO-8601 format](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/time/DateFormatUtils.html).
+If the date/datetime format cannot be inferred or if the raw string fails to parse, then the value will be omitted from the result.
+The mapping is expected to be in the format `col1=someformat1,col2=someformat2`.
+Some examples of the date/datetime formats are `yyyyMMdd'T'HHmmss`, `ddMMyyyy'T'HH:mm:ss`.

 ### Required Permissions